RaithSphere/docker-neos-server/README.md

 # Docker to run a Headless Neos Client

-Based on: hellodeibu/docker-steamcmd
+Based on: hellodeibu/docker-steamcmd and ProbablePrime/docker-neos-server

-I have no idea how to stack container images appropriately to do this so i just made my own dockerfile... yay?

 # Setup